Meet the Staff

 Ray is the President of the Board for the non-profit Texas Civil War Museum.
 Judy is the curator for the dress collection and Ray serves as curator and exhibit designer for the military collection and the Texas Confederate Museum collection.

-She is a 7th generation Texan who grew up in a small, central Texas town and graduated from Baylor University with a BBS in Education.
+She is a 7th generation Texas who grew up ing a small, central Texas town and graduated from Baylor University with a BBS in Education.
 She attended graduate school at the University of North Texas where she received her certification in History.
-She taught in the Arlington ISD 16 years.
-After leaving the teaching field, she continued work in the education field as a Major Gifts Officer for Baylor University Development.
-She has served as Vice President of the Texas Historical Foundation, founding secretary of the Texas and Southwestern Collectors Association, and past president of the Texas Association of Museums Trustees, Senior Fellow for the Grady McWhiney Research Foundation and is Trustee Emeritus for the Texas Confederate Museum collection.
-She is a member of the Daughters of the American Revolution, Daughters of the Republic of Texas, United Daughters of the Confederacy, Dallas Southern Memorial and numerous history and museum associations.
-Cynthia is also a member of the First United Methodist Church of Fort Worth, Colleyville Chapter of the National Charity League, and is the mother of triplets.
+She taught in Arlington ISD 16 years.
+After leaving the teaching field, she continued work in a different sector of the education field as a Major Gifts Officers for Baylor University Development.
+She has served as Vice President of the Texas Historical Foundation, founding board member of the Texas and Southwestern Collectors Association, and past president of the Texas Association of Museums Trustees, Senior Fellow for the Grady McWhiney Research Foundation and is Trustee Emeritus for the Texas Confederate Museum Collection.
+In 2018 she was awarded the Yellow Rose of Texas by the governor for her outstanding contribution to Texas History.
+She is a member of the Daughters of the American Revolution, Daughters of the Republic of Texas, United Daughters of the Confederacy, Dallas Southern Memorial, Southern Dames and a founding member of Steele Magnolia and numerous history and museum associations.
+Cynthia is a member of the First United Methodist Church of Fort Worth, National Charity League and the mother of triplets.

 Director of Sales